Frequently Asked Questions for Fall 2025 CS 189/289A

 I am a campus student who wants to audit the course.
 What can I do?

 Most class materials are available online to all campus students, and you can access the lecture videos, slides, etc., without limit.
+We kindly ask student authors not to attend the lecture in person, as the room is at capacity and enrolled students have priority to attend lectures.

 Note, however, that the class EdStem, our only other class resource, is reserved for enrolled students and faculty auditors, as homework details and solutions are discussed in that environment.
 Furthermore, we do not add auditors to bCourses, Pensieve, etc., as our limited instructional resources are reserved for officially enrolled students.